basvdijk/capacitor4-firebase-analytics-example-project-capawesome-team/README.md

 Now run the app via the green arrow icon or menu

 ![image](https://user-images.githubusercontent.com/644550/191923561-60103611-2483-4add-8bd6-a4dfcca83d96.png)

+On your Android device, in the app navigate to screens via the hamburger menu.

 You should now see the event showing up in Firebase Analytics